RECEIVING PAYMENTS FROM A STRUCTURED SETTLEMENT WITH AN INSURANCE COMPANY

 When the annuity is initially set up, the claimant from the lawsuit is typically named as the recipient of the annuity payments.
 The annuity issuer then makes all payments directly to the claimant at the scheduled dates and amounts as set forth at the initiation of the annuity.

-The claimant has the ability to transfer these payments into one lump sum amount if they so choose.
+Sometimes the claimant has the ability to transfer these payments into one lump sum amount if they so choose.

 If this option is chosen, the claimant will need to pursue this desire through a legal financing company.
 This type of company has the right and ability to buy all or part of the overall settlement amount.
 Keep in mind though, that if a lump sum is desired, it will tend to be a little less than the outcome that was reached within the confines of the court.